SanukiUra/BIT-23-Autumn-NLP-Final-HW/README.md

    Use Dataset [ROCStories](https://cs.rochester.edu/nlp/rocstories/) for generation.
 Given the first sentence and generate the next four sentences.

-   Choose your own architecture
+   Choose your own architecture.
 You can use LSTM/Transformer/CNN layers of PyTorch lib.

-   Implement at least one decoding algorithm
+Implement at least one decoding algorithm.
 You can use Beam Search/Top-p Sampling/Top-k Sampling/Temperature Process as your decoding algorithm

-   Generate correct sequences
+   Generate correct sequences.
 Use \<BOS> and \<EOS> or something to control.

 2. Fine-Tuning LLMs